GregCM/whrwthal/README.md

 ``https://github.com/GregCM/whrwhtal/tree/texts``

 You may download any or all of them, and please distribute them liberally.
 As aforementioned, finding simple Text files like these online is very cumbersome, if at all possible, and one of the cheif motivations for this project has been to increase the visibility of such resources.
 Thank you!

+# FAQ and Psuedo-Lies

+- Windows Install size > 25MB?
+    - Okay, technically not lighter than the competition when you run in Windows, but at least it's only 9MB sitting in the thumb drive.
+Python has the advantage of being native where C isn't for example, but the same is true other way around.
+Why use Windows anyway?

+- Why use Windows anyway?
+    - Great question, this FAQ section is really shaping up.